 This is a pick for those who can’t quite decide between light, medium, or heavy.
 The way these picks are constructed, with molded rubber laid over Delrin, means that how you grip your pick makes all the difference to its response.

 Grip near the tip and it will perform like a heavy pick - warm and precise.
 Release the pressure on the middle of the pick and it will behave like a light pick and brighten up.

-This is the sort of pick that might require a change of style, but being able to change gauge as you’re playing just by how you grip the pick is probably worth editing your style for.
+This is the sort of pick that might require a change of style, but we feel that being able to change gauge as you’re playing just by how you grip the pick is probably worth editing your style for.
 This pick opens up all kinds of possibilities.

 This pick doesn’t come cheap, so it is just as well the Original Dragon’s Heart pick is guaranteed for over 1,000 hours of play.
-It might take a couple of those hours to get used to it but, once you do, there’s a whole lot you can do with this pick and new places you can take your playing.
+We found that while it definitely took a couple of those hours to get used to it, once we did, there’s a whole lot that this pick makes possible.

-There are three picking edges for a start, with edges that are contoured to enhance pick-glide, and sharp, semi-rounded and rounded edges to cater for the acoustic strum-a-thon and the lightning alternate-picked jazz odyssey alike.
+There are three picking edges for a start, with edges that are contoured to enhance pick-glide, and sharp, semi-rounded, and rounded edges to cater to the acoustic strum-a-thon and the lightning alternate-picked jazz odyssey alike.

 Just don’t get too excited after nailing Scuttle Buttin’ down the local roadhouse and go throwing it into the crowd – you’ll never get it back.